microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 ### Documentation

 When a developer wants to learn something new, they'll most likely turn to documentation to learn how to use it.
-Developers rely on documentation often to guide them through how to use tools and languages properly, and also to gain deeper knowledge of how it works.
+Developers rely on documentation often to guide them through how to use tools and languages properly, and also to gain a deeper knowledge of how it works.

 #### Popular Documentation on Web Development